San Diego County CA Arrest Warrants Search

 These cases were a result of around 4300 complaints filed against property crimes and around 1500 complaints against violent crimes.

 In the years 1999-2008, there were approximately 981,000 crime incidents in San Diego, out of which 13 percent were violent.
-Every year there are almost 1,000 murder cases, above 7,000 rape incidents, and close to 700,000 thefts.
+Every year there are almost 1,000 murder cases, over 7,000 rape incidents, and close to 700,000 thefts.
+All in all, the crime rate in San Diego County has increased by almost 8 percent.
+This means that on average, a person may fall victim to crime in San Diego every couple of minutes.

 Search California arrest records by county: